jknapp25/exogenesis/ideas.md

 Give them very prophetic names
 Consider getting rid of personal pronouns
-When doing a dialogue pass, ask if I can sit next to friends and listen to them talk for awhile
+When doing a dialogue pass, ask if I can sit next to friends and listen to them talk for awhile After the story is over, sit the characters down in a room and have a mental conversation with them.